troychaplin/wp-multitenant/README.md

 ### Composer Install

-AddDesc

 - Duplicate `composer.example.json` and named it `composer.json`
 - Update the file to include any plugins and/or themes you wish
 - Open terminal and from `/path_to_server/wordpress` run `composer install`

+Notes:

+- Additional information about working with composer can be found in the `technical docs` (coming soon)

-## 3. Installing WordPress
+## Step 2: Installing WordPress

-AddDesc
+AddIntro

 ### Install Script

-AddDesc

 - Duplicate `/scripts/install.example.sh` and name it `install.sh`
 - Copy `/scripts/install.sh` to the root of the domain folder (ie: `/path_to_server/example.com`)